What is the geographical scope of the PBN IR? In what airspace does the Regulation apply?

-The guidance material published by EASA (Annex II to ED Decision 2018/013/R) refers to EGNOS, as it covers most of the locations where the PBN IR applies.
+The guidance material published by EASA (Annex II to ED Decision 2018/013/R) refers to EGNOS, as the navigation service provider has been certified by EASA and the service covers most of the locations where the PBN IR applies.

 Does the PBN IR require the publication of SBAS approach procedures down to CAT I minima (LPV-200)?
 Are higher LPV minima acceptable?

 The PBN IR requires the publication of localiser performance with vertical guidance (LPV) minima, without an explicit reference to category I (CAT I) minima.

 The publication of 3D approach procedures based on SBAS may not enable precision approach operations down to CAT I minima at all locations.
 In this regard, the actual LPV minima will depend on the performance of the SBAS service around the aerodrome (i.e., availability of the EGNOS APV-I or LPV-200 service level), the aerodrome infrastructure, and the application of the flight procedure design criteria.

 Are CAT I approach procedures to be based solely on SBAS as from 6 June 2030?
 Can landing systems (ILS/GLS) still be used to enable CAT I approach operations after the deadline?

 As the PBN IR requires exclusive use of PBN after 6 June 2030, SBAS will be the normal means to enable approach operations to CAT I minima.
 A minimum number of the existing instrument landing systems (ILS) will continue to enable operations to CAT I minima in the event of PBN contingencies, which, in this case, refer to situations where, for unexpected reasons beyond the control of ATM/ANS service providers, SBAS approaches are no longer available.